dr-1/airqdata/README.md

 The [demo.ipynb](https://github.com/dr-1/airqdata/blob/master/demo.ipynb)
 notebook shows how the modules can be used.

+Note that the API will evolve considerably over the coming weeks.
+In particular, BaseSensor and BaseStation template classes will be introduced for a cleaner and more consistent model of those real-world objects.
+This will make it easier to compare sensors that belong to different organizations.

 ## Requirements
 A Python 3.5+ environment is assumed.
 Several Python packages are required, see requirements.txt.
 To install them, use Python's pip command or execute